Tandem kayakers in red boats paddle choppy water near small dark blue ship & rocky, vegetated cliffs in Patagonia.

 Read this itinerary as a guide only; the exact route and program varies according to ice, weather conditions, wildlife encountered and the captain’s discretion.
 Flexibility is the key to the success of any Antarctica expedition.
 Visits to research stations depend on final permission.

-The reverse Patagonia & Chilean Fjords cruise sails northbound from Ushuaia, Argentina to Puerto Montt, Chile.
-Unique visits in 25/26 include the small village of Caleta Tortel and cruising near the Amalia Glacier in Bernardo O’Higgins National Park.
+The 2025-26 northbound Patagonia & Chilean Fjords cruise sails from Ushuaia, Argentina to Puerto Montt, Chile.
+Highlights include the small village of Caleta Tortel and cruising near the Amalia Glacier in Bernardo O’Higgins National Park.

 Route map of reverse Patagonian & Chilean Fjords Wilderness Expedition cruise from Ushuaia, Argentina to Puerto Montt, Chile.